 There are dozens of different candlestick patterns that can be formed, each with its own meaning.
 In this blog post, we'll break down 20+ of the most common candlestick chart patterns and explain what they indicate.

-Candlestick charts are one of the most popular types of financial charts and tools to learn how to do technical analysis.
-The candlestick chart has a rich history dating back to 18th century Japan, which is why they are also known as Japanese candlesticks charts.
+Candlestick charts are one of the most popular types of financial charts and tools to learn how to perform technical analysis.
+The candlestick chart has a rich history dating back to 18th century Japan, which is why they are also known as Japanese candlestick charts.

 To this day, candlestick patterns are used by most traders as an indication of market sentiment and price direction and have become a popular way for traders to view the markets because of how their patterns differ from other types of charts.

 A candlestick chart is a form of displaying all the important information a trader needs to try and predict price movement.
 The opening, high, low, and closing prices are visible and easily recognised during a specific time frame.
 They are usually preferred to the traditional bar chart because, from a visual perspective, they are much easier to interpret (especially when combining multiple candlesticks together to form candlestick patterns).

 Conceptually candlesticks (through patterns) measure market sentiment in the form of bullish vs bearish strength.
 Each of these patterns tells us a different story about what we could expect from the price chart.

 Candlestick chart analysis provides easily readable information.
 For example, when the close is higher than the open, you know immediately because the body is green.
 If this happens several days in a row, you can assume a short-term uptrend is in place.
 If you look at a bar chart, this information is not as easy to identify.